 Issue Actions Weakening of the Council's financial resilience Financial pressures and uncertainty with regards to the wider economic context, inflation, demand and local government funding (including future reform) Financial monitoring and planning and wider medium term financial strategy continues.
 Continual review of government funding and other budget assumptions.
 Robust monthly financial management with key services to assess need and demand.
 A rigorous capital investment process and oversight board is in place to assess viability and board to oversee Regular benchmarking of financial resilience is undertaken to ensure we maintain a sufficient reserves position.
 Value for money assessment.
 Collaborative financial planning processes with a refreshed financial planning process being designed for 2024/25.
-Failure to implement requirements of the new Social Housing Regulation Consumer Standards The Social Housing Act 2023 granted new powers to the Regulator of Social Housing (RSH) requiring all social landlords to comply with 4 consumer standards: • Neighbourhood and Communities • Safety and Quality • Tenancy and • Transparency A desktop review of compliance against the standards has been undertaken.
+Failure to implement requirements of the new Social Housing Regulation Consumer Standards The Social Housing Act 2023 granted new powers to the Regulator of Social Housing (RSH) requiring all social landlords to comply with 4 consumer standards: Neighbourhood and Communities Safety and Quality Tenancy and Transparency A desktop review of compliance against the standards has been undertaken.
 A final assessment is planned following the final version of the standards.
 A programme of work to address any issues that may be outstanding.
 Work to ensure we meet the quality standards and we will continue to benchmark against peers to achieve this.

-Failure to deliver regeneration ambitions.

-The Council's plans for regeneration will bring greater business opportunities, increased number of jobs and homes to improve residents employment prospects, the environment and public realm.

-Implementation of the Property and Place Strategy.

-A new structure and recruitment to provide additional officer capacity to promote regeneration ambition.

-Progressing work on the local plan to ensure that development plans that enable regeneration, sustainable development and growth.
+The Council's plans for regeneration will bring Implementation of the Property and Place Strategy.
+A new structure and recruitment to provide additional officer capacity to promote regeneration amplition.
+Progressing work on the local plan to ensure that development plans that enable regeneration, sustainable development and growth. public realm.
 Production of masterplans and guidance that enable regeneration, development and growth.